Where is the park and how do I get there?

 Can I bring my hoverboard, motorised mini bike or electric scooter?

 As Whiteman Park is public open space, they are not permitted to be used here.
-Western Australian law state that hoverboards may only be used on private land.
+Western Australian law state that hoverboards and motorised mini bikes may only be used on private land, while permissible electric scooters are restricted to those under 200 watts with a maximum speed of 10km/h.

 Can I use my drone at Whiteman Park?

 Can I hire a barbeque?

 No. Barbeques are for public use, hence they cannot be hired or reserved.
 Barbeques are not included in the hire fee for shelters either, with the exception of the two barbeques associated with Shelters P1 and P2 within Pia’s Place.

 Can I hire a bike?